-9/10/19 - Hillsborough County Cold tubs are in the hands of the School District & they have promised to send pictures of each delivery!
-We will post them as we receive them.
+9/10/19 - Hillsborough County Cold tubs are in the hands of the School District & they have promised to send pictures of each school with their CWI tub!
+We will post them on our PHOTOS page as we receive them.

-9/3/19 - BIG shoutout to Nickie Stephens!
-She saw the Real Sports segment and decided to DO something about it!
-She donated a CWI tub to McKamy Middle School in Flower Mound, TX!
+9/3/19 - BIG shoutout to Raymond and Nickie Stephens!
+They saw the Real Sports segment and decided to DO something about it!
+They donated a CWI tub to McKamy Middle School in Flower Mound, TX!
 Coaches Shawn Hudson and Joey Saye are thrilled!
 We have their pictures in our photo album.
 Go take a look!

-8/20/19 - Laurie was interviewed for Real Sports with Bryant Gumbel which aired today.
+8/20/19 - Laurie was interviewed by Soledad O'Brien for Real Sports with Bryant Gumbel which aired today.
 It will re-air over the next month and will be available on HBO On-Demand as Episode 269, Segment title is Overheated.
 Please watch and share with others!

 8/16/19 - Great news!
-We have enough funding to purchase all 27 Cold Water Immersion tubs for Hillsborough County public high schools!
+Along with Hillsborough County purchasing 4 CWI tubs, we have received enough funding to purchase all 27 Cold Water Immersion tubs for Hillsborough County public high schools!
 We are ordering today so check back for updates as they are delivered!
 (It may be a couple of weeks for shipping.
 They are large 150 gal. tubs and may need to be delivered in groups.
 We will keep you updated!)

 8/9/19 - Laurie started a fundraising campaign on Facebook to purchase cold water immersion tubs for all 27 Hillsborough County public high schools.
 Let's share and support this large undertaking for our Tampa-area friends!